sbd-community/handbook/docs/implementation/build-phase/sbom-vex.md

 ---
 # Guide: SBOM & VEX Workflows

-## 1. What are SBOM and VEX?
+## 1. The 'Why': Supply Chain Transparency as a Mandate

-A **Software Bill of Materials (SBOM)** is a formal, machine-readable inventory of the software components and dependencies included in a product.
-It provides essential transparency into the software supply chain, enabling rapid identification of components affected by newly discovered vulnerabilities.
+A **Software Bill of Materials (SBOM)** is a formal inventory of the software components in a product.
+Providing an SBOM is a cornerstone of modern software supply chain security and a mandatory legal requirement under the EU's cybersecurity framework.

-The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** legally mandates that manufacturers must create and maintain an SBOM for their products ([CRA Art.
-13][cra_art13] referencing [CRA Annex I][cra_annexI]).
-This document must be provided to national authorities upon request.
 While an SBOM tells you *what* is in your software, a **Vulnerability Exploitability eXchange (VEX)** document tells you whether a known vulnerability in a component actually affects your product.
-Together, they are the cornerstones of modern vulnerability management.
+Together, they are the key to efficient and transparent vulnerability management.

+### 1.1.
+The Regulatory Requirement

+The **[Cyber-Resilience Act (CRA)](./../../standards/eu/cra-overview.md)** establishes the legal obligation for manufacturers to provide an SBOM:

+-   **Component Documentation ([Annex I, Part II, § 1][cra_annexI])**: The CRA requires manufacturers to "identify and document components, including by drawing up a software bill of materials".
+-   The BSI TR-03183-1 reinforces this, requiring a documented list of all integrated components ([REQ_VH 1][bsi_tr_03183_p1]).
+-   Furthermore, the CRA mandates that this SBOM must be provided to national authorities upon request ([Art.
+13][cra_art13]).

+### 1.2.
+What are SBOM and VEX?

+-   An **SBOM** is analogous to a list of ingredients on a food package.
+It provides a formal, machine-readable inventory of the software components and dependencies included in a product, enabling rapid identification of components affected by newly discovered vulnerabilities.
+-   A **VEX** document is a companion to an SBOM that provides an assertion from the manufacturer about the exploitability of a specific vulnerability in their product.
+This provides crucial context, allowing asset owners to filter out the noise from scanners and focus on real risks.

 ## 2. SBOM: The Ingredients List

-An SBOM is analogous to a list of ingredients on a food package.
-It should be comprehensive, accurate, and kept up-to-date.
+An SBOM should be comprehensive, accurate, and kept up-to-date.

 -   **What it contains:** A complete list of all software components, including open-source libraries, commercial software, and internal modules.
 For each component, it should list the supplier, version number, and a unique identifier (e.g., a PURL or CPE).
 -   **Standard Formats:** To be useful, SBOMs must be machine-readable.
 The two most widely adopted standards are: